manishrana7/icet-manish/doc/userguide/source/advanced_topics/cluster_counts.rst

 -----------------------

 The next step is to build a prototype supercell.
-Here, we create a toy structure based on Ti and W decorating a simple cubic :math:`2\times1\times1` cell.
+Here, we create a toy structure based on Ti and W occupying a simple cubic :math:`2\times1\times1` cell.
 Moreover, we define a cutoff for pairs at 5 Å. We also keep the primitive cell, i.e., the :math:`1\times1\times1` simple cubic cell.